dalvancarvalho/personal-website/README.md

 ## Some quick notes

 - Even though I'm based in Brazil and speak Portuguese, I prefer to keep this README, my [GitHub profile](https://github.com/dalvancarvalho), and all coding-related content in English to reach a wider audience.
-If you are Brazilian (or from another country that speaks Portuguese) and have difficulty reading in English, you can access the Portuguese version of this README in the link below:
+If you are Brazilian (or from another Portuguese-speaking country) and have difficulty reading in English, you can access the Portuguese version of this README on the link below:

   **[📄 README - Português (Brasil)](./README-pt.md)**